Mark Nordlicht

-Mark (Meir) Nordlicht (born 1968) is the founder and former chief investment officer of (now defunct) Platinum Partners, a U.S. based hedge fund, which came to be known for its unusual investment strategies becoming the subject of a series of controversial criminal and legal actions.
-According to an indictment, Nordlicht, in addition to the fund's co-CIO and CFO, were accused of running a "ponzi like scheme".
-A jury acquitted all defendants on the core charges relating to the Ponzi scheme operation, but found two of the lead executives guilty on the lesser charges relating to a bond-rigging scheme.
-In an unusual move, Judge Brian Cogan, presiding in the case of United States vs. Nordlicht, et al., reversed the jurors' guilty verdicts and acquitted the firm's co-CIO of the lesser charges in a full acquittal, but ordered a new trial to be set for Nordlicht.
-An appellate court later upheld the convictions.
+Mark (Meir) Nordlicht (born 1968) is the founder and former chief investment officer of (now defunct) Platinum Partners, a U.S. based hedge fund, which came to be known for its investment strategies becoming the subject of a series of controversial and legal actions.
+In a high-profile case, Nordlicht asserted that government prosecutors leaked that he ran a “Ponzi scheme”, a notion rejected by the court.
+Nordlicht was convicted of Securities Fraud.

 Early life and education

 Nordlicht was born to a Jewish family and raised on Long Island.
 He graduated from Yeshiva University in 1990 with a B.A. in philosophy.
 With $11,000 saved from his bar mitzvah he started trading commodity options.

 Platinum Partners

 Platinum Partners was formed in 2003 in New York City with Nordlicht as chief investment officer.
 It portrayed itself as having a knack for illiquid investments and had $1.7 billion in assets in its most recent filing.
 The investor mix consisted of institutional investors, family offices and ultra-high-net individuals.
+Platinum Partners' purported $1.7 billion in assets sold for under $89 million in liquidation.